VibeJaro/KinetikResearcher/README.md

 An AI-supported tool for kinetics.

+## Recent updates

+- Import & Mapping now includes a column-mapping panel with previews to build experiments and series.

 ## Dev commands

 The app lives in `app/` and mirrors the UI structure from the design draft at